 - Request corrections to their data

-Although Connecticut’s consumer data privacy law is not quite as business-friendly as Utah’s, it does not apply to all types of entities and data, preventing the CPDPOMA from becoming too demanding on businesses.
+Although Connecticut’s consumer data privacy law is not quite as business-friendly as Utah’s, it does not apply to all types of entities and data, preventing the CTDPA from becoming too demanding on businesses.

-The CPDPOMA applies to personal data from a consumer, regulating entities that are controllers or processors of personal data.
+The CTDPA applies to personal data from a consumer, regulating entities that are controllers or processors of personal data.

 Under Connecticut consumer data privacy law a: